amiller8045/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

-1) Create a virtual machine in Microsoft Azure with the specs Windows 10 Pro, version 22H2 with at least 2vcpus and 16 gbs of memory.
+1) Create a virtual machine in Microsoft Azure with the specs of Windows 10 Pro, version 22H2 with at least 2vcpus and 16 gbs of memory.
 Name the virtual machine osTicket-vm.

-2) Sign in to the virtual machine using Remote Desktop Connection with the public ip address.
+2) Sign in to the virtual machine using Remote Desktop Connection with the public IP address.

    ![IP Address](https://github.com/user-attachments/assets/a1c74e9b-cc5f-4b07-938b-b87bfe8443bf)

 ![RDP](https://github.com/user-attachments/assets/d125b089-25b5-4682-af3b-513ea15bbe6c)

-The username and password is the one we created in Azure.
+The username and password are the ones we created in Azure.